ShellRechargeSolutionsEU/ocpp/README.md

      create a server with two request handlers, one for 1.x and for 2.0, and let the server negotiate the OCPP version to use with the client.

+   * Add a mechanism for the library to report standardized security events about the connection

    * Add support for the 3 security profiles for authenticated encryption

    * Perhaps then add a note that the ready-made server class and app in this